destish21/mysqlemployee-tracker/README.md

    # Description

-   * This application is developed to help people, project managers,even to every body  that can be used to write clearly and briefly, save, and delete notes.
+   * This application is developed to help for non-developers to view and interact with information stored in databases. project managers,even to every body  that can be used to write clearly and briefly, save, and delete datase.
-   * This application uses an express backend and save and retrieve note data from a JSON file. .
+   * This application uses an express backend and save and retrieve node data from a mysql. .

-   * Developers or users can quickly and easily create note or take notes as well as save,retrieve note and delete saved notes or new notes for their job. by using a command-line application to generate one.
+   * Non Developers or users can quickly and easily can manege their employees as well as

+   * Add departments, roles, employees.

+   * View departments, roles, employees.

+   * Update employee roles

+   # by using a command-line application to generate one.

+   * You can Update employee managers.
+   * You can View employees by manager.
+   * You can Delete departments, roles, and employees.

+   * You can View the total utilized budget of a department ie the combined salaries of all employees in that department

-   * The app runs as a server.js to gather information about each notes.
+   * The app runs as a `index.js` to gather information about each employees.

    * you can quickly create or taken notes.

-   * My note taker application includes all necessary code that is readable, reliable, and maintainable Oftentimes, node_modules,  main Readme, screenshot images.
+   * My employee-tracker application includes all necessary code that is readable, reliable, and maintainable Oftentimes, node_modules,  main Readme, screenshot images, and video.

    * I put my LinkedIn profile, my github URL repository, heroku url and email address working activly.